Cash circulation in India rises 22% in 2020

-New Delhi, Jan 28 (IANS) Cash circulation in India increased 22 per cent last year despite the pandemic, with rural areas seeing a resurgence.
+New Delhi: Cash circulation in India increased 22 per cent last year despite the pandemic, with rural areas seeing a resurgence.

 According the CMS Cash index, currency worth Rs 27.78 lakh crore was in circulation as of December 2020, up from Rs 22.70 lakh crore reported a year ago.